h2r/burlap_rosbridge/README.md

 burlap_rosbridge
 ================

+This branch (v1) is for connecting to ROS with BURLAP version 1.
+If you want to connect to ROS with BURLAP version 2, use the master branch.

 A BURLAP library extension for creating a ROS BURLAP Environment where the ROS connection is handled via ROS Bridge.
 Currently, only one class is provided: `AsynchronousRosEnvironment` (package `burlap.ros`), which is used for creating an Environment in which the current state is received over ROSBridge and actions are published to a ROS topic (as a `std_msgs/String.msg` ROS message) over Ros Bridge.
 This environment is